 PG Tips do a loose tea in cardboard container with no foil packaging in the middle, available at most supermarkets.

 Morrisons Kidderminster Green Street DY10 1AZ 01562 822537 - take your own containers for meat and fish.
-They also intend to sell cotton buds with only paper stems rather than plastic.
+They also sell cotton buds with only paper stems rather than plastic.
 Unfortunately these are in hard plastic containers, they tell me they are looking at this - in the meantime zero waste shops or online are a good source in card packaging.
 Morrisons are providing paper bags for loose produce - they have a see through middle to them, which they say is biodegradeable and can go into your paper recycling.

 Tony Ray's Bakery Peel Street Kidderminster 01562 636463